 Average monthly revenue per subscriber.
 We are not aware of any uniform standards for calculating ARPU and believe presentations of ARPU may not be calculated consistently by other companies in the same or similar businesses.
 We calculate average monthly revenue per subscriber, or ARPU, by dividing average monthly "Subscriber-related revenue" for the period (total "Subscriber-related revenue" during the period divided by the number of months in the period) by our average number of DISH subscribers for the period.
-The average number of DISH subscribers for each month and dividing by the number of months in the period.
-The average number of DISH subscribers for each month is calculated by adding the beginning and ending DISH subscribers for the month and dividing by two.
+The average number of DISH subscribers is calculated for the period by adding the average number of DISH subscribers for each month and dividing by the number of months in the period.
+The average number of DISH subscribers for each month and dividing by the number of months in the month and dividing by two.